A digital literacy education tool โ built by Xaden for your community.

 5 quick questions on scam recognition.
 You'll get instant feedback on each answer.

-When you create an account online โ for email, banking, or shopping โ a password is the key to that account.
-A weak password is like a flimsy lock on your front door.
+When you create an account online, whether it be for email, banking, or shopping, a password is the key to that account.
+Using a weak password is like a broken lock securing your door.

 If a scammer guesses your password, they can access your email, your bank account, and even your personal photos.

 The best passwords are long, random, and unique.
-Here's a simple method that works great:
+Here's a simple method that works great endorsed by the US FTC and UK NCSC:

-The "Three Random Words" method: Pick 3 words that have nothing to do with each other, then add some numbers and a symbol.
+The "Three Random Words" methoed: Pick 3 words that have nothing to do with each other, then add some numbers and a symbol.

 Tips for a great password: